Dunbarton Tobacco & Trust Sin Compromiso Seleccion No. 2

 Vitola: 6x52

 Final Thoughts: This cigar, section by section, is not much different from other cigars on the market, but what makes this cigar a masterpiece is, as I indicated above, the way that it transitions.
-It is extraordinarily complex, and unique in the way that it delivers its flavors, and in the journey that it takes you on.
+It is extraordinary in that regard.